United States presidential election: Political parties

-The first president, George Washington, was elected as an independent.
-Since the election of his successor, John Adams, in 1796, all winners of U.S. presidential elections have represented one of two major parties.
+There is no provision for the role of political parties in the U.S. Constitution, since the Founding Fathers did not originally intend for American politics to be partisan.
+Thus, the first president, George Washington, was elected as an independent.
+Since the emergence of the American two-party system, and the election of Washington's successor, John Adams, in 1796, all winners of U.S. presidential elections have represented one of two major parties.
 Third parties have taken second place only twice, in 1860 and 1912.
 The last time a third (independent) candidate achieved significant success (although still finishing in third place) was Ross Perot in 1992, and the last time a third-party candidate received any electoral votes not from faithless electors was George Wallace in 1968.